chaoss/wg-evolution/metrics/Issues_New.md

 dependent on the issue tracking system, and on how a given project uses it.

-In real projects, filtering the issues that are directly releated to source code is difficult, since the issue tracking system may be used for many kinds of information, from fixing bugs and discussing implementation of new features, to organizig a project event or to ask questions about how to use the results of the project.
+In real projects, filtering the issues that are directly related to source code is difficult, since the issue tracking system may be used for many kinds of information, from fixing bugs and discussing implementation of new features, to organizing a project event or to ask questions about how to use the results of the project.

 In most issue trackers, issues can be reopened after being closed.